-Brands know personalization is important, but their strategies for learning about consumers haven’t always been the most informative.
-Consumers’ preferences are ever-changing, for instance, the pandemic prompted 75% of U.S. consumers to try a new shopping behavior in response to economic pressures, store closings, and changing priorities.
+Brands know personalization is important.
+Still, their strategies for learning about consumers haven’t always been the most informative.
+Consumers’ preferences are ever-changing; for instance, 90% of consumers in the U.S. who have switched brands or retailers say they will continue to do so in the future.4

 This means marketers need to be able to capture live audience insights and translate them into messaging that resonates.
 Given their short shelf life, cookies are not the best tool to help marketers understand and anticipate consumers’ preferences.

-Considering that 90% of U.S. consumers have a positive attitude toward marketing personalization, it’s important for marketers to understand those that interact with their brand as well as how these insights can change over time.
-To deliver the authentic communications consumers want from the brands they engage with, marketers should establish privacy-compliant first-party data collection.
+Considering that 90% of U.S. consumers have a positive attitude toward marketing personalization, marketers need to understand those that interact with their brand as well as how these insights can change over time.5 Marketers should establish privacy-compliant first-party data collection to deliver the authentic communications consumers want from the brands they engage with.

 Related Reading: The Ultimate Guide to Personalized Ecommerce

-5 – Look at New Formats and Up the Analytics
+Look At New Formats And Up The Analytics

 Sometimes, making significant strategic decisions like moving your product into a mobile app will be what it takes.
 Doing so can allow you to collect solid first-party data.
 The key is to be aware of this evolution and move toward an ecosystem that does not rely on cookies and third-party data.

 Marketing technology like analytics systems with attribution capabilities can provide brands with more valuable insights than what will be lost from cookies’ disappearance.
-With better optics into how consumers are responding to activations and messaging, marketers can identify which of their efforts are influencing consumers and which ones need to be adjusted.
+With better optics into how consumers respond to activations and messaging, marketers can identify their efforts influencing consumers and which need to be adjusted.
 For example, marketers can see whether a consumer clicks through an in-app advertisement or minimizes it, which clues them into how engaging the ad is and if it should be revised or replaced.